Niv20/string-c-library/README.md

 destroy(num_list);
 ```

-### `list_to_array`
+### `to_array`

-This function converts the entire linked list into a new, dynamically allocated C array.
-This is useful when you need to interface with other libraries or functions that expect a contiguous array.
+Converts the entire linked list into a newly allocated contiguous C array.
+Useful for interoperability with APIs that expect raw arrays.

 **Receives:**